-- Work autonomously within the AP scope of practice and within the agreed clinical governance framework - AP will be responsible to ensure there is a clear audit trail for all clinical decisions related to treatment and pathway care. - Expected to make autonomous decisions within agreed clinical governance framework on a regular basis while recognising when to seek expert advice. - Makes highly complex clinical decisions including diagnosis and clinical management based on an in-depth broad expert knowledge, to initiate a plan of care by attending to patients in a variety of inhospital and pre-hospital settings. - Instigate and interpret appropriate investigations/examinations as guided by clinical competencies. - Formulate an action plan for the management of the patient based on a synthesis of clinical information including the patient's history, clinical assessment, results from relevant investigations and based on appropriate evidence based practice.
-To include prescribing pharmacological and non-pharmacological interventions/therapies as appropriate. - Supply, administer and prescribe medication according to SAS Medicines management policy, service guidelines, Patient Group Directions (PGD's), UK Ambulance Services Clinical Practice Guidelines and Nursing and Midwifery Council (NMC) standards. - Demonstrates sound judgement in assessing the emotional and physical care of the patient in a holistic manner. - Make judgements from 999 call information regarding tasking APs to critically ill and injured patients - Recognition and declaration of a major incident or major incident standby - Apply PLE in line with national UK Ambulance Services Clinical Practice Guidelines - Support decision making with patients and families regarding end of life care. - Works autonomously as a solo responder or within a multidisciplinary team. - Support and develop staff to broaden their skills, knowledge & experience in the interests of developing the ambulance clinician profession in Scotland. - Exercises the ability to effectively highlight and improve and area of the service which fails to deliver a quality seamless service. - Initiate and follow through appropriate procedures when a breach of policy occurs. - Responsible for the development of action plans to address system failures directly related to their area of expert clinical practice. - The post holder will respond to an unpredictable workload, as the majority of clinical activity is emergent in nature.
+- Work autonomously within the AP scope of practice and within the agreed clinical governance framework. - AP will be responsible to ensure there is a clear audit trail and be accountable for all of their clinical decisions related to the treatment and pathway of care. - Expected to make autonomous decisions within agreed clinical governance framework on a regular

+- basis while recognising when to seek expert advice. - Makes highly complex clinical decisions including diagnosis and clinical management based on an in-depth broad expert knowledge, to initiate a plan of care by attending to patients in a variety of clinical and non-clinical settings.
+Decisions will include whether admission to hospital or another care provider is required. - Accurately evaluate information elicited in history taking and clinical examination to initiate appropriate and timely treatment, discharge, signposting or referral to other professionals or agencies. - Instigate, obtain or arrange and interpret appropriate investigations/examinations. - Based on assessment the AP can refer patients for specialist opinion. - Formulate an action plan for the management of the patient based on a synthesis of clinical information including the patient's history, clinical assessment, results from relevant investigations and based on appropriate evidence based practice.
+To include prescribing pharmacological and non-pharmacological interventions/therapies as appropriate. - Supply, administer and prescribe medication according to SAS Medicines management policy, service guidelines, Patient Group Directions (PGD's) UK Ambulance Services Clinical Practice guidelines, Health and Care Professions Council (HCPC) and Nursing and Midwifery Council (NMC) standards. - Demonstrates sound judgement in assessing the emotional and physical care of the patient in a holistic manner. - Makes judgements from 999 call information regarding tasking APs to patients requiring urgent care - Apply PLE in line with UK Ambulance Services Clinical Practice Guidelines - Support decision making with patients and families regarding end of life care. - Works autonomously as a solo responder or within a multidisciplinary team. - Support and develop staff to broaden their skills, knowledge & experience in the interests of developing the ambulance clinician profession in Scotland. - Exercises the ability to effectively highlight and improve any area of the service which fails to deliver a quality seamless service. - Initiate and follow through appropriate procedures when a breach of policy occurs. - Responsible for the development of action plans to address system failures directly related to their area of expert clinical practice. - The post holder will respond to an unpredictable workload, as the majority of clinical activity is emergent in nature and will vary between emergency, urgent and routine responses.
+When required the clinician must be able and willing to assist with any level of patient acuity required.